 The Marion Cross School, which is offering 15-18 full-time slots in 2021-22, reported a waitlist of 18 to 21 students for those slots.
+(Note: these numbers have changed since the time of this data collection.)
 No other programs had a similar level of unmet demand for preschool slots.
 One program based in New Hampshire provides grants to Norwich preschool enrollees comparable to the value of the prekindergarten vouchers families would receive if the program were based in Norwich.
 The Norwich-based part-day preschools had explored strategies for extending days.

 Overall, the current market for care seems to incentivize overproduction of care for preschool students and underproduction of care for infants, in particular, and for children aged birth to three generally.
-This is consistent with prior research by this committee, which found that the state's current regulation and subsidy program may shape the market for childcare in this way.
+This is consistent with prior research by this Committee, which found that the state's current regulation and subsidy program may shape the market for childcare in this way.